How To Use Bananas In the Garden

 use them effectively on many plants, this is a great option.
 You can either dry peels whole, or cut them

 into strips (1/8″ – 1/4″) and place them so they’re not touching on a cookie sheet.
 For both methods, dry

-them at 140 degrees, leaving the oven door open 1-2 inches, until they’re dried through.
+those at 140°, leaving the oven door open 1-2 inches, until they’re dried through.

 Once dry, grind the peels in a coffee or spice grinder.
 Add to your garden soil directly, either by

 sprinkling as a side dressing or gently incorporating into the dirt, making sure to avoid your plants’